about

 From the Artist

-As a career graphic designer and lifelong poet, I am an interdisciplinary artist drawn to the craft of art jewelry for its power to communicate.
+As a career graphic designer and lifelong poet, I am drawn to narrative jewelry for its power to communicate.
 In my metalwork, I combine original verse, precious metals, and old-world goldsmithing techniques to explore contemporary themes of isolation, anxiety, and existential dread.

 Today, I create expressive narrative and memento mori jewelry.
 I have had a lifelong affinity for writing contemporary poetry, and the concepts I convey in my writing and metalwork coalesce throughout my creative process, each informing and inspiring the other.